-Interviewers want to know why you want to join their program, your specialty of interest, and what you hope to achieve.
-All your responses should display your desire to pursue medicine and how you will make a difference.
+Interviewers want to know why you want to join their program, why you picked your specialty, and what you hope to achieve.
+Your responses should display your desire to pursue medicine and how you’ll make a difference.

 Take a look at the following examples:

 When answering any residency interview questions, ensure your responses are consistent with your application materials.